 Heart of Black Washington

-Ironically - from a preservationist viewpoint - the residential architecture of this unique neighborhood has been preserved largely because its original occupants moved out.
-By the mid-1890s, ever more elaborate and expensive mansions were being constructed around that upstart Circle to the west Dupont Circle; now mostly office high-rises).
-As fortunes grew during post-war reconstruction, many of Logan Circle's more well-heeled families moved west, to that other circle and beyond, to stately mansions along Massachusetts Avenue, an area now called "Embassy Row."
+Interestingly, the residential architecture of this unique neighborhood has been preserved largely because its original occupants moved out.
+By the mid-1890s, ever more elaborate and expensive mansions were being constructed around Dupont Circle to the west.
+As fortunes grew during post-war reconstruction, many of Logan Circle’s more well-heeled families moved to Dupont and beyond, to stately mansions on Massachusetts Avenue along “Embassy Row.”
 And the Circle transformed itself.
 By the turn of the century, it had become the social, intellectual and artistic center of Black Washington (along with nearby Shaw and LeDroit Park).

-During the 1920s-40s, the cultural fabric of the Circle only strengthened.
-Mary McLeod Bethune, founder of the National Council of Negro Women (NCNW), moved into 1318 Vermont Ave.
-This house served as the NCNW's headquarters for many years, visited frequently by First Lady Eleanor Roosevelt; it is now a historic site managed by the National Park Service.
-Other prominent families included Attorney Belford and Judge Marjorie Lawson, who lived at #8 Logan Circle from 1938 to 1958 (they rented the top floor of their house to charismatic and controversial Congressman Adam Clayton Powell), and noted architect John Lankford at 1448 Q. "Sweet Daddy" Grace, founder of the United House of Prayer for All People, lived at #11 Logan Circle (now a museum, lavishly restored) during the 1950s.
+From the 1920s to the 1940s, the cultural fabric of the circle only strengthened.
+Mary McLeod Bethune, founder of the National Council of Negro Women (NCNW), established the council’s headquarters at 1318 Vermont Ave and resided there for a period of time.
+This house served as the NCNW’s headquarters for many years, visited frequently by First Lady Eleanor Roosevelt; it is now a historic site managed by the National Park Service.
+Other prominent neighborhood families included Attorney Belford and Judge Marjorie Lawson, who lived at #8 Logan Circle from 1938 to 1958 (they rented the top floor of their house to charismatic and controversial Congressman Adam Clayton Powell), and noted architect John Lankford at 1448 Q. Bishop “Sweet Daddy” Grace, founder of the United House of Prayer for All People, lived at #11 Logan Circle--now a museum, lavishly restored--during the 1950s.